 Causes of Pigmented or Black Lumps on Dogs

-- Blister – A blister is a small fluid-filled bubble on the skin most often caused by friction, burning, or other damage.
+- Blisters – A blister is a small fluid-filled bubble on the skin most often caused by friction, burning, or other damage.
 They can appear as pink raised lesions or have pigmentation if there is blood inside the lesion.

 - Examination of the black skin lump.
 Your vet will evaluate the skin mass noting the size, shape, depth, texture, location, and color.
 Shaving hair around that area will help evaluate the pigmented lump and surrounding skin.
 This may be best done with the help of your veterinarian.

-Treatment of Black Bumps on Dogs
+Treatment of Black Lumps on Dogs